 AP U.S. History is designed to be the equivalent of a two-semester introductory college or university U.S. history course.
 The AP U.S. History course focuses on developing students' understanding of American history from approximately 1491 to the present.
 The course has students investigate the content of U.S. history for significant events, individuals, developments, and processes in nine historical periods, and develop and use the same thinking skills and methods (analyzing primary and secondary sources, making historical comparisons, chronological reasoning, and argumentation) employed by historians when they study the past.
 The course also provides seven themes (American and national identity; migration and settlement; politics and power; work, exchange, and technology; America in the world; geography and the environment; and culture and society) that students explore throughout the course in order to make connections among historical developments in different times and places.
 Summer reading assignments are required.
+Students can earn college credits by taking the AP exam (score needed depends on individual colleges) or by dually enrolling through RACC.

-4490 AP UNITED STATES GOVERNMENT
+4490 AP UNITED STATES GOVERNMENT & POLITICS